EarlGlynn/Kansas-Inactive-Voters/README.md

                "16,022" in 2021-09-01,
                "16,000" in 2021-11-01, 2021-12-01,
                "16,027" in 2022-01-01,
-               missing  in 2022-08-01 and later
+               and missing  in 2022-08-01 and later

-* Missing files
+* Missing files.
   Missing monthly files by year: 2021(1), 2022(10), 2023(10), 2024(7), 2025(1)

-* Lists of files on web page should be put the same order every year
+* Lists of files on web page should be in the same order every year